Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

 Establishing a data collection path model is another solution for minimizing EC.
-Specifically, data collection can avoid visiting needless nodes and collecting unreliable data, resulting in outperforming traditional data collection methods in both energy and delay.
-In that direction, proactive caching can also contribute to energy minimization using forecasted lookup patterns to jointly optimize computation offloading policies and caching decisions~\cite{shafik2020network}.
+Specifically, data collection can avoid visiting needless nodes and collecting unreliable/correlated data, resulting in outperforming traditional data collection methods in both energy and delay.
+In that direction, proactive caching can also contribute to EC minimization using forecasted lookup patterns to jointly optimize computation offloading policies and caching decisions~\cite{shafik2020network}.
+These approaches may minimize radio interface usage, which is a significant EC source in IoT devices.